NetickNetworking/NetickForUnity/README.md

 ![Showcase](https://i.ibb.co/JRJvkCr/netick-games3.png)

-What makes Netick vastly superior to other networking solutions are three core pillars:
+What makes Netick vastly superior to other networking solutions are four core pillars:

 ### Simplicity
 Netick is very simple.
 The API is intuitive and straightforward.
 Netick makes writing predicted, high-end, and cheat-free networked games as close to writing single-player games as possible.
 RPCs are almost completely not used, thus simplifying everything.
 It will no longer feel like you are writing a multiplayer game.